 Brent A. Jones grew up in California, Oregon, and Hawaii before coming to Japan in 1989 as an exchange student.
 He has master's degrees in language education and instructional design from Indiana University and an educational doctorate from the University of Reading.
 He is currently the Director of Language Programs at Konan University, Hirao School of Management, and has been an officer of Kobe JALT off and on since 1996 (or thereabouts).

-Noriko Mori is a part-time lecturer at Otemae University where she teaches International Communication and Japanese language for international students.
-She also works at elementary schools to assist JSL children as a Japanese language teacher and their parents as a school interpreter.
-She has worked with NPOs in her community to support foreign residents for the past two decades.
-Her interests includes intercultural communication, children's bilingualism and JSL children’s early childhood education.
+Noriko Mori is a part-time lecturer at Otemae University where she teaches Multiculturalism.
+She also works with the board of education to teach JSL children Japanese and assist their parents as a school interpreter at elementary and junior high schools.
+She has been involved with community work for over 20 years to support foreign residents.
+Her interests include children's bilingualism.

 Kyle Undem was a former participant of the JET Programme (2010-2012), Kyle has lived and taught in Japan for seven years.
 He recently completed an MA-TESOL at Hamline University (2021) and currently teaches first-year university English Language Learners at Kindai University in Higashi Osaka.
 His interests include L2 identity, L2 motivational systems, systemic functional linguistics, and equal opportunity for all learners of English.
 He also enjoys photography, running, learning Japanese, and writing songs.